BZAStudent/BT3017-Semester-2-AY25-26-Project/README.md

-# BT3017-Semester-2-AY25-26-Project: Graph Laplacian Visualiser
+# BT3017-Semester-2-AY25-26-Project: Graph Laplacian Visualiser & AI Generated Video
 This project demonstrates how to:

 - build a graph with NetworkX